 As a final note, all of the details of our trip by AdventureSmith were handled with perfection and we would not hesitate to recommend this for those wanting to experience a trip of a lifetime!

 This Travel Journal submitted by C. Licciardi details her Denali Backcountry Explorer land tour with AdventureSmith Explorations.
-Read all Travel Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these wilderness adventures and small ship cruises: 1-877-620-2875
+Read all Travel Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about our Alaska trips and small ship Alaska cruises: 1-877-620-2875